suabochica/understanding-typescript/notes/01-getting-started.md

 Using TypeScript
 ----------------
 1. Create a file with the `.ts` extension
-2. Use the command `tsc file.ts` to copmile your TS in JS
+2. Use the command `tsc file.ts` to compile your TS in JS

 Settign up the course workspace
 -------------------------------